 If you’re on the hunt for the best electric BBQ grill, it is important to know that there are two main types of electric grills – Open grill and Contact grill.
 There are advantages and advantages to both, and the type of grill that works for one person may not work so much for another.

 An open grill uses a single grilling plate on which your food is placed and cooked.
 It works more like the traditional outdoor grill where you flip your food over to cook its other side.
 They are usually bigger in size and can be used to cook a huge variety of foods, including large cuts of meat and oddly shaped vegetables.
-The Weber Q2400, George Foreman GFO240S, and Char-Broil Patio Bistro employ this style in their design.
+The Weber Q2400, and George Foreman GFO240S employ this style in their design.

 In contrast, contact grills are in contact with the food and presses against both sides.
 A contact grill employs two grilling plates – one bottom plate and the other acting like a lid – which allows for faster cooking and better distribution of heat.
 They are capable of achieving excellent grilling results and usually come in compact sizes.
 A good example of a contact grill would be the T-fal OptiGrill XL.

 It is important to consider energy consumption since all electric grills use a heating element.
 Basically, your cooking time is determined by the wattage of your grill – the higher the wattage, the more the capacity to produce high temperatures and distribute heat more evenly.
 Small indoor electric grills are usually around 1,200 watts with the larger models designed close to 2,000 watts.
 The Presto 09020, which has 1,300 watts, is ideal if you only need to heat a small amount of food at once.
-If you’re after high-heat cooking, then you’ll need a more powerful electric grill such as the Weber Q2400 or the Char-Broil Patio Bistro.
+If you’re after high-heat cooking, then you’ll need a more powerful electric grill such as the Weber Q2400.

 There are lots of options in terms of the cooking area offered by electric grills, and it is obviously an important determining factor in whether or not a model is right for you.
-If you regularly host a large group or family, you’ll want to look for a model such as the Patio Bistro Q2400 that offers a surface area of 240 square inches.
-This will allow you to cook enough food for everyone and at the same time.
+If you regularly host a large group or family, you’ll want to look for a model such as the Cuisinart CEG-980 which offers a surface area of 145 square inches.
+This will allow you to cook enough food for everyone at the same time.
 Depending on how much food you’ll be cooking, you could opt for an electric grill such as the Presto 09020 indoor electric grill capable of cooking for smaller groups of two to four people at once.